 BACK PAIN STUDY

-Back Pain Clinical Studies
+Back Pain Clinical Studies and Research

 Approximately two–thirds of chronic pain patients complain of poor sleep and fatigue.
 For many low back pain patients, the inability to get a good night's sleep significantly degrades their quality of life.
 A clinical study was designed to explore the relationship between low back pain, sleep quality and the sleeping surface.
 The research facilities, Sister Kenny Institute at Abbott Northwestern Hospital, and Physical Therapy at the Marsh Health Center specialize in the treatment of chronic low back pain.
 The studies were conducted in response to hundreds of customer testimonials which suggested a link between a Sleep Number® bed with adjustable firmness and some amount of back pain relief.